BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Common Networking Scenarios.md

 ## Handling a 3xx / 4xx / 5xx

 The `URLSession` type draws a strict line between transport errors (like a lack of connection) and errors returned by the server.
 This is because the interpretation of a server-side error is server specific, and can not be effectively handled in a generic fashion by `URLSession`.
 Essentially, any server response with a status code of 200-299 will be considered as success (represented as a `TransportSuccess`), otherwise a failure (represented as a thrown `TransportFailure`).
-Building upon the previous example, you'd need to additionally handle catching a `TransportFailure`
+Building upon the previous example, you'd need to additionally handle catching a `TransportFailure`.

 ```swift
 do {